Fundamental Quality Bound on Optical Quantum Communication: Bosonic Continuous-Variable Systems

+where \(\Delta\) is the trace distance (or the purified distance), and the optimisation runs over all pure states \( \phi_{MR} \).

-Previous works in this setting characterised performance in terms of the \emph{quantity} of the obtained entanglement, asking at what rate entanglement can be distributed asymptotically (see e.g.~\cite{Pirandola_2017,Bennett_1996_3}).
+Previous works in this setting characterised performance in terms of the \emph{quantity} of the transmitted qubits, asking at what rate faithful qubit transmission is possible asymptotically (see e.g.~\cite{Pirandola_2017,Bennett_1996_3}).
 This leads to the \emph{two-way assisted quantum capacity} of the channel as the relevant figure-of-merit.
-In this work, we instead consider again the \emph{quality} of the entanglement as our performance measure.
-Specifically, we study the \emph{error exponent of two-way assisted quantum communication}, defined as
+In this work, we instead take again the \emph{quality} of the transmission as our performance measure.
+Specifically, we define the error exponent of two-way assisted quantum communication for \(m\) qubits as